ewdss/what-to-do/start_moving.md

 ## Why feeling is important
 Frankly speaking, if you was not able to find "what to do?" answer for a long time with all your efforts you have put into thinking about that, then it's not common that you can find the answer only with your brain power.
-Another very important point is that phrase "you feel it wrong" in a nonsense.
+Another very important point is that phrase "I feel it wrong" in a nonsense.
 Feeling can become reliable source of direction for searching period.

-### External resources
-some books here

 ## Be careful with the following of someone's track of doing
 Intentions are more important than visible track in that case.
 Be very careful to follow someone's path, especially if you don't know the guide personally.
 If you are personally acquainted, then at least you can be partly sure that you know something about your guide intentions.
 And you can cross-check, does it fit with your own mindset and behavior.
 But when you know this track as a written (vlogged) success or failure story, you will not be able to conduct such cross-check.